bushidocodes/cookie-monsters/README.md

 ![Dancing Cookie Monster](https://media.giphy.com/media/RVuNZB864BeVy/giphy.gif)

 Cookie Monsters is the ultimate e-Commerce platform for lovers of cookies.
-Originally built as a senior phase project by Fullstack Academy's greatest trio of students, it has risen in prominance and now haunts public health professionals with nightmares of creeping obesity and diabetes.
+Originally built as a senior phase project by Fullstack Academy's greatest trio of students, it has risen in prominence and now haunts public health professionals with nightmares of creeping obesity and diabetes.

 ## Project Setup
 TODO

 ## Built with love using
 * Node.js
 * Postgres